Board of Directors

 Meredith F. O'Connor, Treasurer

 Martha is a detail oriented IT Professional with over 20 years experience in Governance, Process Improvement and Program Management.
-She is currently a Sr. Program Manager for Verizon Telematics in IT Operations working with their Infrastructure and Security Initiatives.
+She currently works as an ePMO for Novelis.
 She is PMP certified and trained in ITIL and Six Sigma.
 Martha is a graduate from the University of North Carolina at Chapel Hill.
 Growing up near the coast of North Carolina, Martha spent much time in and around the rivers and coastal waterways, developing a love for the water and being out doors.
 This led to being an avid runner, bicyclist and backpacker, with many miles logged on the Appalachian Trail.
 Martha lives in Brookhaven with her partner, Margaret Taylor.
 Her love for the area, active lifestyle and the creek, with so much potential…that runs right through all of it…has drawn her to help lead the efforts to make Peachtree Creek Greenway a reality.

 Carola moved from Mexico to New Jersey in 2004 and then relocated to Atlanta in 2015 with her husband and children.
 Carola studied Art Conservation and then continued her education earning a Master’s degree in Anthropology.
 After several years of museum and archaeological work, she decided to turn her attention to her real passion: environmental conservation.
 Since 2010 Carola has been involved in environmental initiatives through different groups such as the Green Team in Maplewood, N.J., spearheading the Solarize SOMA project for two local towns, and later founding The Pale Blue Dot, an NGO dedicated to providing solar power to rural off-grid schools in Mexico.
 With this last project up and running she now focuses her time on local efforts through the Sierra Club Atlanta Chapter and the Peachtree Creek Greenway, which will run behind her home and along her back yard!